 I really enjoy making pour over coffee at home because its simple to make and just as easy to learn so you can get the perfect cup of coffee each and every time.

-To make great tasting pour over coffee you will need a fresh roasted coffee, a kettle, a burr grinder, a scale, timer and good water.
-Since Brewing Pour over coffee gives you complete control over the coffee making process, it important to have right the amount of coffee and grind size, as well as water temperature and brewing time
+To make Pour over coffee at home you will need fresh roasted coffee, a kettle, burr grinder, scale, timer and good water.
+Making pour over coffee gives you complete control over the coffee brewing process.

 In this post I can going to share with you what a pour over coffee is, how to brew it so you can repeat it every time make coffee.
 With also a couple of tips and helpful suggestions, you’ll be brewing pour over coffee like the pros, so lets get started!

 - 25g of Fresh Roasted Whole Bean Coffee – Preferably from a local roaster

 - Gooseneck Kettle – This will give you the control you will want when pouring the water over the coffee

 - Burr Coffee Grinder – Probably the most important item on the list.
 Make sure you have a good one.

 - Scale – Should have the option of using grams